MarsBased/handbook/sections/companyculture.md

 # Company Culture

 We live by a very distinct and solid set of values guiding us in our day to day.
-Our Company Culture has been fundamental to hiring and to growing the company.
+Our Company Culture has been fundamental to hiring and growing the company.

 Company Culture is what happens when the founders are not in the room.
 It's a set of tools that will help you to act and decide better according to our values.